– Satyakam Ray

 The analogy to the real world:

 Whether it is the creative flow or creative over-flow (Hypergraphia), when the flow occurs, one needs to jot down the ideas as soon as possible.
 Otherwise, it will lead to overbearing mental trauma for some writers.
-The ideas need to be released to the outside world, and once it goes public, the level of relief is unparalleled.
+The ideas need to be released to the outside world, and once they go public, the relief level is unparalleled.
 The self-satisfaction, joy, and happiness upon releasing beautiful content in a short story, article, poem, or long novel are unique.
 It can be compared with various small joys life can offer to us, such as:

 - Getting the first salary